Gaurav927/gaurav927.github.io/XGBoost/index.md

 $$P(\text{correct prediction}) = 0.3456 + 0.2592 + 0.07776 = 0.68256$$

+Amazing, we started with weaker models, but with the help of bunch of independent weaker models we collectively have better models.
 Column Subsampling helps us to make model indepedent.
 It's importance can't be ignored.

 $\eta$ is associated with the weightage given to each sequential gradient boosting tree that we are creating, a lower value gives less important to individual tree and thus promote weightage of all the trees.